radancyco/radancyco.github.io/uid/code-standards/index.md

 ### 3.2 New Window Links

-Inappropriate use of spawning new windows may actually confuse users or make the experience unnecessarily complex or unpleasant.
+Inappropriate use of spawning new windows may actually *confuse users or make the experience unnecessarily complex or unpleasant*.
 Some mobile devices even cap out the amount of windows one can have open.
-There are, of course, some good reasons to spawn new windows, but for the most part, the decision to open a link in a window should be left up to the end user to decide.
+There are, of course, [some good reasons](https://css-tricks.com/use-target_blank/) to spawn new windows, but for the most part, the decision to open a link in a window should be left up to the end user to decide.

 #### 3.2.1 Accessibility & New Windows